rickardlindberg/rickardlindberg.me/writing/rlmeta/index.markdown

     rlmeta0.rlmeta (rlmeta0 written in itself)
     rlmeta0.py (hand coded)

+Rough steps:

+* Draft rlmeta0.rlmeta on paper
+* Type it digitally
+* Sketched template for rlmeta0.py
+* Translated one rule at a time
+* Realized that grammar was wrong
+* Fixed grammar/compiler back and forth until I had a metacompiler

 ### Discuss limitation on RLMeta0

 - whitespace should be handled in grammar